WangYZ1608/Knowledge-Distillation-via-ND/README.md

 |Res-18 | Res-152 | 69.76 | 78.31 | 71.12 | 71.36 | 71.97 | **72.54** | 71.79 | 72.48 |
 |Res-18 | ViT-S | 69.76 | 74.64 | 71.32 | - | 71.21 | **71.46** | - | 71.33 |
 |Res-18 | ViT-B | 69.76 | 78.00 | 71.63 | - | 71.62 | **71.84** | - | 71.69 |

-note: The ViT's results are lower than published, that due to the use of ResNet-type evaluation.

  - Multiple Experiments With Error Bars